 Sure, The Flatiron Room can feel like you’re in the American Prohibition section of the Epcot Center, but that’s part of the fun.
 The other parts are the live music and the deep selection of whiskey.
 Music is typically jazz and blues, and it’s a good option for a third date.

 Little Branch isn’t quite a speakeasy, but it also isn’t a normal bar.
 There’s no sign out front, there are a bunch of rules, it’s in a basement, and the cocktails are excellent.
 That last part’s why you go to Little Branch.
 It’s in the West Village, and it can feel like a tourist trap at times, but if you go on a weeknight you can usually catch some live jazz and have a cocktail in relative peace.

-Most weeknights there’s jazz, mambo, or some kind of brass band situation at Apotheke.
+Most weeknights there’s jazz, mambo, or a brass band at Apotheke, a speakeasy-club hybrid in Chinatown.
 On weekends, you’ll probably hear a DJ (and you’ll probably have to get past a doorman).
 There’s a big seasonal cocktail list, and there’s also a prohibition cocktail list, because bars are still doing the prohibition thing.
-Go for upscale cocktails and throwback vibes in Chinatown.

 The Dead Rabbit is our favorite bar in FiDi.
 The upstairs is upscale, and the downstairs is more laid back.
 Both spaces feel like a pub from the 1800′s, and they both have music.
 Check the calendar to see what’s playing, but usually it’s a pianist or some Irish folk music.
 Also, be sure to get an excellent cocktail or a bowl of punch.

 From gospel to dubstep, the performances at LunAtico are all over the place.
 But whichever night you show up to this narrow Bed-Stuy bar, you’ll here something upbeat and fun, and you’ll get some very good cocktails with ingredients like absinthe or tea-infused gin.